Uncharted The Movie

 I love Nathan Drake.
 He’s the wise cracking drinking buddy I always wanted; the one who’s always got a story to tell.
-A story that’s often cut short as the local authorities, or a band of Egyptian pirates, burst into your quaint drinking hole and chase you through the streets.
+Uncharted The Movie, is a story that’s often cut short as the local authorities, or a band of Egyptian pirates, burst into your quaint drinking hole and chase you through the streets.
 Boxes scattered, pool cues broken, QTEs failed- you know, just an average Friday night on the town with friends.

-My love of Naughty Dog’s universe has me, like many others, very ready for anything with the characteristically sand-covered Uncharted name attached to it, yet recent developments have given me doubts about the franchise’ foray into film.
+My love of Naughty Dog’s universe has me, like many others, very ready for anything with the characteristically sand-covered Uncharted The Movie attached to it, yet recent developments have given me doubts about the franchise’s foray into film.

-Let’s face it, so far the Uncharted games are exemplary works of storytelling matching that of any feature length movie, and the interactivity of the video game format is in many ways the key to the narrative experience.
+Let’s face it, so far the Uncharted games are exemplary works of storytelling matching that of any feature-length movie, and the interactivity of the video game format is in many ways the key to the narrative experience.
 There’s also the story to consider.
-If an Uncharted film recreated the narrative of one of the games, there’d be questions as to whether the attempt could do the source material justice.
+If an Uncharted The Movie recreated the narrative of one of the games, there’d be questions as to whether the attempt could do the source material justice.
 On the other hand, if the film put the characters in a new scenario fans of the series could disregard the narrative as non-canon.

-Thoughts on the Uncharted film or Uncharted 4?
+Thoughts on the Uncharted The Movie or Uncharted 4?
 Which video game movie tie ins are you waiting for?
 Comment below.